marbl-ecosys/MARBL/docs/src/index.rst

 Sponsorship
 -----------

-MARBL funding is provided by the DOE `Biological and Environmental Research <https://climatemodeling.science.energy.gov/projects/marbl-marine-biogeochemistry-library>`_ office.
+MARBL is supported by the DOE `Biological and Environmental Research <https://climatemodeling.science.energy.gov/projects/marbl-marine-biogeochemistry-library>`_ office and the `National Center for Atmospheric Research <https://ncar.ucar.edu/home>`_, which is funded by the National Science Foundation.

 -----------------
 Table of contents